Back to California

 • Establishes the Child Welfare Disaster Response Program administered by the State Department of Social Services.

-• Creates the Child Welfare Disaster Response Account to fund the program with money from the state legislature upon appropriation.
+• Creates the Child Welfare Disaster Response Account to fund the program upon appropriation by the Legislature.

-• Sets rules for eligibility criteria and allows county child welfare agencies, county probation departments, or Indian tribes to apply for funds.
+• Authorizes county child welfare agencies, probation departments, and Indian tribes to apply for funds from the account.

 Who It Names or Affects